 Prior to your internship

-Students enrolled on the Bachelor’s Programme in Political Sciences and the Master’s Programme in Political Science have a unique opportunity to gain qualified work experience during their studies.
-Think about which interests you want to develop during your internship, which kind of organisation you would want to work with and what work you would want to do.
+Students enrolled in the Bachelor’s programme in Political Sciences and the Master’s programme in Political Science have a unique opportunity to gain qualified work experience during their studies.
+Think about which interests you want to develop during your internship, the kind of organisation you want to work with and the type work you would like to do.
 Decide if you want to undertake your internship in Sweden or abroad.

 Getting an internship - step by step